 A working knowledge of the legislative process permits students to better deploy and critique arguments based on legislative history or canons of interpretation premised on assumptions about legislative process.
 Although a few class hours cannot teach students how Congress, state, or local legislative bodies “really” work, they can provide an effective foundation for the statutory research students will do throughout law school and as practicing lawyers.

 Widiss, Deborah A., "Making Sausage: What, Why and How to Teach about Legislative Process in a Legislation or Leg-Reg Course" (2015).
 Articles by Maurer Faculty.
-Paper 1838.
+1838.